NawaMan/LayoutMode/README.md

     layoutMode.changeModes(['compact'])

-with above mode, media queries are detached from the modes.
+with above mode, media queries are detached from the modes and only response to programatically change of modes.
 To re-attach the media query to the mode, use `clearModes`.

     layoutMode.clearModes()

 ## Separation of works
 A team member can be given responsibility to ensure the proper media queries for selecting modes.
 Other team members can also work independently on different modes.
-With the name clearly spell out on the rules, it is harder to step on each other's toes.
+With the names clearly spell out on the rules, it is harder to step on each other's toes.
-You can even go further and separate css files for mode.
+You can even go further and separate css files for each modes.

 ## DEMO
-Try the aboce out here [Live demo on jsFiddle](https://jsfiddle.net/xxu9ae03/1/ "Live demo on jsFiddle!")
+Try the above out here [Live demo on jsFiddle](https://jsfiddle.net/xxu9ae03/1/ "Live demo on jsFiddle!")

 ## NPM
     npm install layoutmode